You want to buy a handpan, but you feel lost? This is the guide you need to make the best decision for your future purchase.

 On the other hand, if you buy exclusively over the Internet, be very vigilant.
 Inquire about the person, look to see if the person is known in the handpan world or on Facebook.
 Ask for photos and videos.
 You can, for example, ask for a picture of the instrument with a small spoon next to it.
 If the person does not have the instrument, he or she will have trouble providing you with the picture.

 Here is another small trick to make sure the person has the instrument: tell the person you can probably move and pick it up by hand.
 You will, by this question, be able to test the seller’s reaction.
 If the person has the instrument, they will tell you to come and see it.
 If the person does not have the instrument, they will invent excuses (“No, but the instrument is with my aunt and I did not have it here” and other nonsense) and will try by all means to avoid you coming to see the instrument.
-To summarize, try to meet in-person, pay special attention to Craiglist and eBay, on which a lot of scams have been recorded.
-In any case, do not forget to ask the online community of players.
+Try to meet in-person, pay special attention to Craiglist and eBay, on which a lot of scams have been recorded.

 You cannot imagine how many people are full of regret after their handpan purchase.
 Believe me, it’s better to wait a few more months and make the “right” purchase, rather than find yourself with an instrument that will not give you any satisfaction.
 A few years ago, buyers jumped impulsively on the slightest opportunity to acquire a handpan, as it was really very difficult to find one.
 Things are changing.
 Be patient.
 It is also frequently difficult to sell a poor quality handpan, so it’s important that you make an informed decision at the outset.